 Field Name Description Factory Default DDNS Check the Enable box to active the DDNS function Uncheck Status Show the DDNS update status.
 N/A Service Select a DDNS server provider from the pull-down list.
 No-IP.com Hostname Enter the domain name that you already registered with the specific DDNS server provider.
 NULL Username Enter the user account that you already registered with the DDNS server provider.
 NULL Password Enter the password that you already registered with the DDNS server provider.
-NULL IP Source Select which IP address (Public, Private or customized) from the pull-down list to be register to DDNS server.
-Public IP Network Interface When choosing the custom mode in IP source, you can choose which network interface that you want to use for DDNS.
-4G IP Renew Interval (min) The interval that SE59XX will check whether the IP source is changed or not.
+NULL IP Source ourceSelect which IP address (Public, Private or customized) from the pull-down list to be register to DDNS server.
+Network Interface 4G IP Renew Interval (min) The interval that SE59XX will check whether the IP source is changed or not.
 If IP address is changed, SE59XX will update it to the specific DDNS server.
 10 mins Force IP renew Interval The interval that SE59XX will update the IP address to the specific DDNS server.
 The is performed no matter that the IP address is changed or not.
 472 mins